beNative/Concepts/README.md

 # Concepts
-A collection of modules which demonstrate some programming concepts
+A collection of modules which demonstrate some programming concepts in Delphi.